sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Severity INFORMATIONAL is not applicable to alarms.

 #### 3.1.2.2 Sequence-ID
 Every new event should have a unique sequential ID.
 The sequence-id is of the format <32 bit time_t><5 digit running sequence 00000 to 99999>.
 These semantics allows applications to layout the logs chronologically.
+Seqence Id is given by the published event.
+A  unique id will be associated to every alarm.

 #### 3.1.2.3 Revision
 Every event/alarm defined in the profile must have a revision specified as a numerical.
 If not given, the default revision '0' is assigned to the event/alarm.
 This revision is to be incremented if the alarm parameters are updated.